OpenFreeEnergy/openfreeenergy.github.io/get_involved.md

  - Academic research labs can collaborate through membership in our Technical Advisory Council.
  - Individuals can contribute code on [github](https://github.com/OpenFreeEnergy).

-To get in touch, please email us at `OpenFreeEnergy@omsf.io`
+To get in touch, please email us at `OpenFreeEnergy@omsf.io` or [join the discussion on github](https://github.com/orgs/OpenFreeEnergy/discussions)

 Joining the Consortium